jyothi-ramilla/AAgent/README.md

 print(f"Target Private Key: {target_private_key}")
 ```

+### 2. Set Up an Ethereum Node Provider using Tenderly

-2. An Ethereum node provider (Tenderly) with an RPC URL has to be created.
-Fund the source and target addresses with Ethereum using Faucet in order to pay for the gas fee for every transaction.
+1. Use an Ethereum node provider like Tenderly and obtain an RPC URL.
+2. Fund the source and target addresses using a Faucet to cover the gas fees required for each transaction.

-3. ERC20 Contract has to be deployed on the Ethereum node.
+### 3.Deploy an ERC20 Contract

-If you have any ERC20 smartcontract you can deploy that and use the deployed contract address for running this code.
+1. Option 1: If you already have an ERC20 smart contract, deploy it and save the contract address.
+Use this address for all transactions.

-(or)

-You can make use of token_contract folder(In this repo) for deploying the contract.
+2. Option 2: Use the token_contract folder (available in this repository) to deploy the ERC20 contract.

-If you are in agent folder then
+If you are in the agent folder, navigate to the token_contract folder using:

 ```bash
 cd token_contract
 ```
-You need to deploy once and use the contract address everytime for doing the transactions on Ethereum node.
-(This is optional).
+Deploy the contract once and reuse the contract address for all subsequent transactions.

+### 4. Ensure Sufficient ERC20 Tokens

+1. After deployment, ensure that the source and target addresses hold sufficient balances of the deployed ERC20 tokens.
+2. These tokens are required for transactions like transfers and balance tracking.

-Create a .env file in the project root with the following variables:
+### 5. Create a .env file in the project root with the following variables:

 ```
 ETH_RPC_URL=<Your Ethereum RPC URL>
 SOURCE_ADDRESS=<Source Ethereum Address>